 Fiscal Analysis: VDACS is unable to determine the number of violations that would result in a civil penalty.
 Therefore, VDACS is not able to determine if additional personnel are needed or how much civil penalty revenue would be generated.
-Penalty revenue, per the bill, is to be deposited into the Plant Pollination Fund, which does not exist.
+Penalty revenue will be deposited into the Plant Pollination Fund, established in Code.